ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 date: 2018-01-26
 banner_image: factory-light.jpg
 tags: [opinion, phylosophy, psychology, social science, society]
 description: "I was taught this meaningful story by an old retired foreman.
 It has been etched on my memory ever since.
-This old man rests among these few met strangers of whom I will always forget the name, but never forget the life.
+This old man rests among these few strangers I met – whom I will always forget the name, but never forget the life.
 He worked his entire life at the same garment factory.
 It was this kind of typical family-owned middle size company, thus very paternalistic."
 ---

 I was taught this meaningful story by an old retired foreman.
 It has been etched on my memory ever since.
-This old man rests among these few met strangers **of whom I will always forget the name, but never forget the life**.
+This old man rests among these few met strangers I met – **whom I will always forget the name, but never forget the life**.

 He worked his entire life at the same garment factory.
 It was this kind of typical family-owned middle size company, thus very paternalistic.
 During the 1970's, their growth, and the modernization, pushed them to switch from their management by intuition to a more "contemporary" one.
 A synonym of "Business School" management I guess.